itsbapic/MerkleTreeToyList/README.md

 You can run the client from the top-level directory with `node client/index`.
 This file is a script which will send an HTTP request to the server.

+#### Enter the name to verify by inputting the name into the terminal.

 Think of the client as the _prover_ here.
 It needs to prove to the server that some `name` is in the `MERKLE_ROOT` on the server.

 ## Server